Hazel-Li/hazel-li.github.io/_posts/2019-09-29--Best-ever-Netdisk-is--------Github!.md

    ![image-20190929231136525](/assets/images/r3.png)

 To sum up, it is a quick way to have your files stored online.
 It works well with codes and documents.
-But you have a big digest for videos, it should not be your choice.
+But if you have a big digest for videos, it should not be your choice.